-Minimally invasive surgery -- both laparoscopic and robotically assisted -- is an approach to surgery that enables doctors to operate without having to make large incisions.
+Minimally invasive surgery — both laparoscopic and robotically assisted — is an approach to surgery that enables surgeons to operate without having to make large incisions.
 Doctors are able to accomplish the same goals as they would with traditional open surgery while patients experience less pain and blood loss, with fewer complications and a faster recovery.

 With minimally invasive surgery, or MIS, patients typically spend less time in the hospital.
 Many go home the same day of their surgery.
 Plus, for many elderly patients or those with chronic medical conditions, this kind of surgery decreases their risk of complications.
 MIS can also be used as a diagnostic tool to discover the cause of abdominal pain.

-At Northwest Hospital, our surgeons perform several procedures using MIS methods, including surgery for:
+At Northwest Hospital our surgeons perform several procedures using MIS methods.
+We treat the following conditions, among others:

 - Abdominal and pelvic conditions, such as hernias and gall bladder removal